awslabs/aws-solutions-constructs/source/use_cases/aws-custom-glue-etl/README.md

 to produce sample data into this data stream using the generator code in the `stream-producer` folder.
 In the `generate_data.py` file, please update the AWS credential portion of the code and then run the following command from the CLI

 ```
-python generate_data.py --region <region-name> --streanname <name of the stream obtained from the CloudFormation Output>
+python generate_data.py --region <region-name> --streanname <name-of-the-stream-obtained-from-the-CloudFormation-Output>
 ```

 This will generate data into the Kinesis Data Stream.
+The ETL transform in AWS Glue writes the data into an S3 bucket.
+This bucket ARN is published in the CloudFormation output.
+The job also publishes logs into Amazon CloudWatch Logs.
+Verify the job is running and data is being written into the output location.

 &copy; Copyright 2020 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.